Here are the 25 best rendering software tools on the market today. Some of them are free.

 Enscape is a real-time 3D rendering software that is primarily geared at architectural visualization.
 Impressively, this solution eliminates the need to export from BIM and rework data for presentations as still images or movies.
 Everything is prepared in the original program.

 However, the standout feature of this 3D rendering software is its ability to export project files from Revit and SketchUp as standalone executables to provide walkthroughs that can be shared with clients or co-workers.
 These standalones can be used on desktop computers and VR goggles.
-Apart from the photorealistic render mode, Enscape includes a number of stylised modes like sketch, paper and polystyrol models.
+Apart from the photorealistic render mode, Enscape includes a number of stylised modes like sketch, paper and polystyrene models.

-FelixRender is a cloud computing 3D rendering solution.
+FelixRender is a cloud computing 3D rendering software.
 It frees professionals who don’t have the resources from the constraints of their hardware by providing an interface that allows easy upload of scene files.
 Relevant fields include architectural visualization and marketing.
 The renders are finished quickly as lightning and are ready for download.
 For security, all uploaded files are 256 bit encrypted.

 Under the hood, it leverages Maxwell Render, an unbiased high-quality 3D rendering software.
 In addition, FelixRender provides social network features like sharing of scenes, materials, and assets with colleagues.
 To populate large and complex scenes, FelixRender adds its own flavor of 3D model instancing to the package.